CSMM2017/CS50-Final/DESIGN.md

 We made avariable called score, and everytime the player ran into a Paw(Handsome Dan's Paws), the paw was destroyed and points were added to the score, updating it real time as the player plays the game.
 We then made it so that each time you die, you lose 25 points, half of the 50 you gain from each paw.

-As every CS50 student knows, PSET's are to be feared.
+As every CS50 student knows, Psets are to be feared.
 With this in mind we created an enemy model of a disastrous Pset grade.
 These enemies however have a mind of their own.
 We gave them the ability to walk back and forth with no player input, and made sure they would turn around at walls and at the edge of platforms.
 We had add a collider box in front of the Psets, then constantly check if they were ouching a wall.
 If they weren't the would just keep walking forwards normally.
 If they did touch a wall or reach they edge of a platform, the collider would alert them and then would change direction, just by making their velocity in the x direction negative.